About Rockport Millbrook Meadow Conservancy

 Then others built an Isinglass mill, to turn fish bladders into a product for making beer and wine; an organ factory, a glue factory, and a buggy seat factory.
 Our Meadow was a busy, noisy and smelly place!

-The advent of electricity ended the need for water power and the mills shifted to steam.
+The advent of Steam and electricity ended the need for water power and the mills shifted to steam.
 Then they closed.
 The last burnt to the ground in 1932.

 Reuben Norwood used the Pond to harvest ice which was stored in his two ice houses on its edge; that ice was used throughout the year, and often shipped out of town, in the years before mechanical refrigeration.